-On this site my art is portrayed from the earliest work to the present.
-The paintings vary from images of the urban environment to landscapes, objects in a room or abstract shapes and forms.
-One thing, though, does remain consistent and ties all of the work together.
+My paintings vary in subject matter ranging from abstract forms to images of the urban environment, landscapes or still life objects.
+One thing, though, does remain constant and ties all of the work together.
 They are highly textured rather than sleek and smooth producing artwork that is rough, unpolished, rudimentary and tactile.

-The process involves applying plaster or modeling paste and other material to stretched canvas which is then painted, scraped and scratched repeatedly.
-The surface can be carved, peeled and built up over and over again in stages to produce layers that evolve naturally from within and change through time.
-The final result is usually quite different from the original idea.
+I continue to use this process which involves applying plaster or modeling paste and other material to stretched canvas which is then painted, scraped, scratched, carved and peeled repeatedly.
+Plaster is pliable and works well with my intuitive instincts allowing me to make changes as I go along.
+With this method I can build the surface in layers that evolve as the idea develops and changes through time.
+The final result is usually quite different from the original concept.